 The Cropped Flare

 It’s still a definite NO to bootcut.
-However a different take on those are the flare, n0, not 70’s style but kind of in between.
+However, a different take on those is the flare, n0, not 70’s style but kind of in between.
 Cropped or ankle length to keep them up to date.
 These look cute with sandals or plimsolls.
-I’m wanting a pair of these also, I prefer lighter denim or vintage wash for the warmer months so these from Madewell are the perfect wash for the.
+I’m wanting a pair of these also, I prefer lighter denim or vintage wash for the warmer months so these from Madewell are the perfect wash for them.
 A very casual look which I love.
 Pair them with a simple tee and casual blazer, or a loose-fitting shirt.
 Equally gorgeous!

 Shop Madewell Crop Flare Available here